 - Cars and other self-propelled vehicles (but your auto insurance may offer some coverage for your car)

-Add to that many below-ground rooms like crawl spaces and basements (coverage is limited, according to the NFIP).
+In addition, you'll likely find that flood insurance provides limited, if any, coverage for below-ground rooms like crawl spaces and basements, and their contents, the NFIP says.
 Some items in these spaces (like the furnace) are typically covered under building coverage.
 Others (like the washer/dryer) are usually covered under personal contents coverage.
 And some items — like your personal effects — may not be covered at all when they're kept in below-ground rooms.

-Of course, you should also remember that there are other ways your home might sustain water damage, other than a flood.
-That's why, in addition to understanding flood insurance, you should also get to know your homeowners policy and the various protections it offers.
+Of course, you should also remember that a flood isn't the only potential source of water damage to a home.
+That's why, in addition to understanding the potential benefits of flood insurance, you should also review the coverages offered by your homeowners insurance policy.